revdotcom/fstalign/README.md

 [+++] [22:36:50] [approach1] class YEAR         WER: 0/8 = 0.0000
 ```

   - Another useful feature here is normalization, which allows tokens with entity labels to have multiple normalizations accepted as correct by fstalign.
-This functionality is enabled when the tool is invoked with `--ref-json <path_to_norm_sidecar>`.
+This functionality is enabled when the tool is invoked with `--ref-json <path_to_norm_sidecar>` (passed in addition to the `--ref`).
 This enables something like `2020` to be treated equivalent to `twenty twenty`.
 More details on the specification for this file are specified in the [Inputs](#Inputs) section below.
 Note that only reference-side normalization is currently supported.

 - Speaker-wise WER: since the NLP file contains a speaker column, fstalign logs and output will provide a breakdown of WER by speaker ID if non-null